March 02, 2016

 A worn OE pressure regulator valve can be detected in two ways.
 The first is a dynamometer test that reveals low line pressure during boost conditions (look for 50-100 psi less than specified in Reverse).
 The second is vehicle symptoms such as clutch slippage, reverse chatter and 3-4 clutch failure.
 Any of the above problems indicate bore wear that should be addressed.

-To address pressure regulator leakage in GM 4L60-E, 4L65-E and 4L70-E pump bodies, Sonnax offers oversized pressure regulator valve 77917-07.
+To address pressure regulator leakage in GM 4L60, 200-4R pump covers, Sonnax offers oversized pressure regulator valve 77917-06.
 The Sonnax valve permits pump covers to be restored to OE specifications by correcting for wear and leakage at the pressure regulator valve.